Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

    or specify a gas price.
 The limitation of such calls is that their transactions are not checked by consensus, hence we have to trust the node we ask.
 Moreover, they can only read, never write the data in the store of the node.
-2. A call to the `getChainId()` method of the manifest of the node.
-Also this is a call to a `@View` method, hence it costs nothing.
-The code invokes the method `runInstanceMethodCallTransaction()` of the node, with the `account` object as receiver of the call.
-3. The addition of our jar in the node.
+2. The addition of our jar in the node.
 This time the transaction has a cost and our account is specified as payer.
 The signer of our account signs the transaction.
    Nonce of our account and chain identifier of the network are relevant, as well as the gas price, that must at least match that of the network.
    The code uses the `addJarStoreTransaction()` method, that executes a new transaction on the node, whose goal is to install a jar inside it.
-The jar is provided as a sequence of bytes (`Files.readAllBytes("../family/target/family-0.0.1.jar")`, assuming that the `family` project is a sibling of the project `runs`).
+The jar is provided as a sequence of bytes (`Files.readAllBytes(familyPath)`, where `familyPath` looks inside the local Maven repository of the machine, where the jar to install in the node should already be present.
-   The request passed to `addJarStoreTransaction()` specifies that the transaction can cost up to 300,000 units of gas, that can be bought at a price returned by the `gasHelper` object.
+   The request passed to `addJarStoreTransaction()` specifies that the transaction can cost up to 300,000 units of gas, that can be bought at the price returned by the `gasHelper` object.
 The request specifies that its class path is `node.getTakamakaCode()`: this is the reference to the `io-takamaka-code` jar already installed in the node.
-   Finally, the request specifies that `family-0.0.1.jar` has only a single dependency: `io-takamaka-code`.
-This means that when, later, we will refer to `family-0.0.1.jar` in a class path, this class path will indirectly include its dependency `io-takamaka-code` as well (see Figure 18).
+   Finally, the request specifies that `io-hotmoka-tutorial-examples-family-1.8.0.jar` has only a single dependency: `io-takamaka-code`.
+This means that when, later, we will refer to `io-hotmoka-tutorial-examples-family-1.8.0.jar` in a class path, this class path will indirectly include its dependency `io-takamaka-code` as well (see Figure 18).

 > As in Ethereum, transactions in Hotmoka are paid